anonaddy/addy.io/source/faq.md

 Each forwarded email has a Reply-To: header set.
 This header will look something like this:

-Reply-To: "sender@example.com" <<span class="break-words"><alias+59fhbf7f1ea374c9182ac0f269m3192501fep210@johndoe.anonaddy.com></span>>
+Reply-To: <<span class="break-words"><alias+hello=example.com@johndoe.anonaddy.com></span>>

-Where sender@example.com is the address of the person who sent you the email and the part between the '<' '>' is the alias (alias@johndoe.anonaddy.com in this case) that forwarded the email along with a "hash" added as an extension after the "+".
-In order to reply successfully you must keep this entire email address and display name intact, do not remove the "sender@example.com" display name part.
+Where hello@example.com is the address of the person who sent you the email and alias@johndoe.anonaddy.com is the alias that forwarded you the email.

+Almost all mail clients respect the Reply-To: header, so all you need to do is click reply and it should automatically fill the To: field with the correct address.

+Some users have reported that Gmail's web mail has not been using the Reply-To header.
+If this is the case then you will have to manually copy the value of the Reply-To header and use this instead.

 To check if a reply has worked properly check in your dashboard if the reply count has been incremented for that alias.